 Wahlberg’s American Chop Suey

-Speaking of Wahlburgers and all of my favorite TV shows, this week I decided to make a Wahlberg family classic.
-On Wahlburgers, the mom of all of the boys (Alma) had to make budget friendly meals every night for the kids.
+Wahlburgers is one of my favorite TV shows, so this week I decided to make a Wahlberg family classic.
+On their show, the mom of all of the boys (Alma) explained how she had to make budget friendly meals every night for the kids.
 The chef in charge of the Wahlburgers restaurant (Paul Wahlberg) always says in the intro to the show that they were very poor people when he was growing up.
 In order be able to eat food every night, Alma had to cook simple and cheap recipes.
 On the Wahlburgers show, the Wahlberg boys always talk about their mom’s American Chop Suey.
 I had never had chop suey before in my life… so I thought that it was just some crazy mixture of meats and whatever the heck suey is.
 And oh, how terribly wrong I was!

-So that’s what “chopped suey” is!
 American Chop Suey is a bunch of meats and noodles and vegetables thrown into a dish.
-Although the dish tasted AMAZING… I wondered f I could create a better name for it.
+Although the dish tastes AMAZING… I wondered if I could create a better name for it.
 I pondered the thought for almost an hour, when an idea struck me.
 I knew the answer.
 I should call it: Beef with Bacon and Vegetables with Noodles.
 Great name right?

 I had just watched an episode of the Walking Dead (the newest addition to my favorite current TV shows) prior to making the American Chop Suey, so cutting the bacon up and tearing the beef felt so much like zombie guts!
 I was so disgusted.
 It was not a fun experience.
 Not fun at ALL!